 One-to-one peering procedure

 One-to-one peering occurs between a pair of PDs, the initiator PD (I-PD) and the responder PD (R-PD).
 The result of one-to-one peering is that the I-PD and the R-PD are peered each other.
-As illustrated in Figure 26, a one-to-one Peering procedure may contain the following steps.
+As illustrated in Figure 26, a one-to-one Peering procedure shall contain the following steps.

-A PD’s Higher Layer (i.e. PD1’s Higher Layer) triggers Peering procedure with a Peering Request to its MAC (i.e. PD1’s MAC).
+A PD’s Higher Layer (i.e. PD1’s Higher Layer) triggers Peering procedure with an MLME-PEERING.request to its MAC (i.e. PD1’s MAC).

-The MAC receiving the Higher Layer’s Peering Request (i.e. PD1’s MAC) sends the Peering Request message to the targeted PD’s MAC (i.e. PD2’s MAC).
+The MAC receiving the Higher Layer’s MLME-PEERING.request (i.e. PD1’s MAC) sends the Peering Request command to the targeted PD’s MAC (i.e. PD2’s MAC).

-The targeted PD’s MAC (i.e. PD2’s MAC) receives the Peering Request message and sends ACK/NACK message to the PD requesting peering (i.e. PD1’s MAC).
+The targeted PD’s MAC (i.e. PD2’s MAC) receives the Peering request command and sends an Immediate ACK message to the PD requesting peering (i.e. PD1’s MAC).

-The targeted PD’s MAC (i.e. PD2’s MAC), sends the detected Peering Request message to its Higher Layer (i.e. PD2’s Higher Layer).
+The targeted PD’s MAC (i.e. PD2’s MAC), sends the MLME-PEERING.indication to its Higher Layer (i.e. PD2’s Higher Layer).

 The Higher Layer receiving the Peering Request (i.e. PD2’s Higher Layer) conducts Authentication and Authorization if required.